 Ming Liu Ming Liu contributes to the FT, China International Business, V and to the Asia Literary Review, et al. Her debut novel, Our Man in China, is currently on submission.

 Leza Lowitz Leza Lowitz is an award-winning, multi-genre writer and Japanese-English translator whose YA novel Up from the Sea is published by Penguin Random House.

 Rosie Milne Rosie Milne founded Asianbooksblog.com and contributes to the Telegraph.
 Her latest novel, Circumstance, set in colonial Malaya, was inspired partly by the stories of Somerset Maugham.

 Carlo Pizzati Carlo Pizzati is a journalist and author of two novels, a collection of short stories and three works of non-fiction, including, Mappillai: An Italian Son-in-Law in India.
 Photo: Mia Murgese Mastroianni

 Lindsay Pollock Lindsay Pollock, a lifelong illustrator, is the co-creator of Vanni: A Family's Struggle through the Sri Lankan Conflict – a graphic novel.
 Photo: Dan P. Neegaard

 Katrina Shute Katrina Shute is a former TV newsreader from Australia who now lives in Hong Kong.
 Her inspirational children’s book, Nellie for Ellies, is currently on submission.

-Intan Paramaditha Intan Paramaditha is an award-winning Indonesian writer who debuted in English in 2018 with Brow Books and will be published also by Harvill Secker.
+Intan Paramaditha Intan Paramaditha is an award-winning Indonesian writer who debuted in English in 2018 with Brow Books and is now also published by Harvill Secker/PRH.
 Photo: Ugoran Prasad

 Krishan Partap Singh K P Singh is the author of the Raisina trilogy of novels set in the political village of Lutyen’s Delhi’s.
 He is currently working on a collection of linked short stories.